This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Storing Lasagna Soup

-- In the Refrigerator: If you know you’re going to have leftovers keep your noodles separate from the rest of the soup so that the noodles don’t soak up extra broth and become super soft and mushy.
+- In the Refrigerator: If you know you’re going to have leftovers keep your noodles separate from the rest of the soup so that the noodles don’t soak up the extra broth and become super soft and mushy.
 Store the soup and pasta in separate airtight containers in the fridge for up to 3-4 days.

 - In Freezer: Lasagna soup also freezes well.
 Again store the soup and noodles separately in freezer-safe containers for up to 3 months.
 Thaw in the fridge overnight